taneli1/productivity/readme.md

 # Productivity

-This project is a web application which provides the user the possibility to track the time they use on a given project.
+Final project for a backend course, this project is a web application which provides the user the possibility to track the time they use on a given project.

 User can create projects, and add tasks to these projects.
 When they start working on